flutter-news-app-full-source-code/data-client/README.md

 ## Description

-This package defines a generic, abstract interface (`HtCrudClient<T>`) for performing standard CRUD (Create, Read, Update, Delete) operations on a resource of type `T`.
+This package defines a generic, abstract interface (`HtDataClient<T>`) for performing standard CRUD (Create, Read, Update, Delete) operations on a resource of type `T`.
 It establishes a contract for data clients, expecting implementations to handle underlying communication (like HTTP) and serialization/deserialization.

 This package is designed to be implemented by concrete client classes that interact with specific data sources or APIs.